min456min/COMPRESS-Decoder/README.md

 python example.py
 ```

-Loads the first molecule in `data/val.pt`, reconstructs it from its K=25
-COMPRESS representation (or the closest available K), and writes the result
+Loads the first molecule in `data/val.pt`, reconstructs it from its K=25 COMPRESS representation, and writes the result to `outputs/example/`.
-to `outputs/example/`.

 ## Config

-All model, training, and vocabulary hyperparameters live in
-`configs/decoder.yaml`.
-Edit this file (or pass `--config` with a different
-path) rather than changing values in `train.py`.
+All model, training, and vocabulary hyperparameters live in `configs/decoder.yaml`.
+Edit this file (or pass `--config` with a different path) rather than changing values in `train.py`.